NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

 Otherwise, single-run scores get watered down.

 EmptyComponent is sticking around to give a template to MonteCarlo when there is no seed.
+    __Removed template component for all implementations.
+You must have a seed file.
+    This requirement for the ControllerJobMaster class could be introduced with interface inheritance.

 I would like to change Generation in the following manner:
     - Add a ComponentPopulation subclass which extends list